Favourited 305 times

 Hetty is my second home and I am cruising her around England from her base at Napton near Rugby when time and Covid permits!
-Single-handed cruising is difficult for me (although possible), so I am looking for Workawayers to help me navigate, steer (drive) the boat, and work the locks and lift bridges.
+Single-handed cruising is difficult for me (although possible), so I am looking for helpers to help me navigate, steer (drive) the boat, and work the locks and lift bridges.
 I also need occasional help with maintenance and painting of furniture, fittings and boat equipment.
 After that we will be out cruising and exploring, with just the usual cooking, cleaning and basic boat maintenance to be done.

 You will get a free holiday and tour of the English canals and waterways, in exchange for helping navigate and steer.
 It's quite active, but not all hard work - some of the time you will be steering the boat while I work the locks and bridges.
 We will also be visiting local places on route and there will be time to watch nature, relax, chat, read, work on your English if you are not a native speaker (I also teach Romanian!), and maybe play some board games.

-The ONLY costs to you will be your transport to and from the start/finish points of your visit (if we start at the marina I can collect you by car), and sharing the cost of food.
-This is because I am offering more of a free canal boating experience than merely a demanding work placement!
+The ONLY costs to you will be your transport to and from the start/finish points of your visit (if we start at the marina I can collect you from local train/bus stations by car), and sharing the cost of food.
+I ask helpers to share the cost of food because I am offering more of a free canal boating experience than merely a demanding work placement.
 Usually we will buy food from local farms and shops and cook on board, at other times we may eat out at canal-side pubs (if they are Covid-safe).